lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 To make this election, though, the fund sponsor must ensure that any <abbr>PFIC</abbr> that it invests in provides specified information on a “<abbr>PFIC</abbr> Annual Information Statement” to allow the U.S. taxable investors to calculate its share of the corporation’s ordinary earnings and net capital gains for the fiscal year.
 This can be a point of some contention between the fund sponsor and the U.S. taxable investors, particularly if the investment strategy of the fund involves taking minority positions in portfolio companies rather than acquiring a controlling stake.

-## Foreign tax-exempt investors

-#### The solution

-For the most part, tax structuring for foreign tax-exempt investors is relatively similar to the tax structuring necessary for U.S. tax-exempt investors.
-A blocker corporation is used to block the foreign tax-exempt investors from incurring <abbr>CAI</abbr>.
-This blocker corporation can be interposed between the foreign tax-exempt investors and the fund (see [Figure 3A](#fig03a)), between the fund and the portfolio companies (see [Figure 3B](#fig03b)), or as a parallel investment vehicle alongside the fund (see [Figure 3C](#fig03c)).

 ## Foreign taxable investors

 Foreign taxable investors are another major investor in <abbr>PE</abbr>/<abbr>VC</abbr> funds.
 As a general rule, foreign taxable investors are subject to